kristus123/bloggy/content/java/checked-exception-use-case.md

 }
 ```

-if the token is invalid, you want to clean up and then throw an exception.
+if the token is invalid, you might want to clean up and throw an exception.

-This could be achieved by returning a different response that wraps the token.
+This could also be achieved by returning a different response that wraps the token in an `Optional<>` or a similar solution.
 The most important in my opinion is that you **force** the consumer to handle a possible error.

 In the project i am currently working on, we have been following our own pattern of error handling.